 Sometimes that means figuring out if I should get to work on my long list, or if I should just sit and talk to one of my daughters.
 Sometimes it means knowing that I need to take a nap before I attempt to do anything else.
 Sometimes it means not giving in to the temptation to go buy a Shamrock Shake.

-PerspectiveThis semester is just a small part of my life.
-Yes, I bit off more than I could chew, but I am so blessed.
-As I was teaching today, I kept thinking about how lucky I am to have a job I love.
+That semester was just a small part of my life.
+Yes, I definitely bit off more than I could chew, but I am so blessed.
+How lucky I am to have a job I love.
 I mean, it really doesn’t get much better than getting paid to make music all day, does it?
-My job does bring me joy.
+My job really does bring me joy.
 My children bring me GREAT joy.
 My husband is amazing and is so understanding and helpful.

-MercyI think this is one of the most difficult things for me.
+I think this is one of the most difficult things for me.
 I am so very hard on myself.
 You didn’t do the dishes?
 What a terrible homemaker.
 You didn’t know about Bria’s Science Fair?
 Terrible mother!
 You ate another Shamrock Shake?
 What is wrong with you?
 You’re going to gain 100 pounds!

-I actually sat down the other day and calculated how many hours I am working, rehearsing, driving, sleeping, etc. I didn’t really have many hours leftover to get much else done--and most of those hours were going to be at midnight anyway.
+I actually sat down the other day and calculated how many hours I am working, rehearsing, driving, sleeping, etc. I didn’t really have many hours leftover to get much else done—and most of those hours were going to be at midnight anyway.

 Sleep!
 Mercy!
 Priorities!
 Discernment!
 Wisdom!
 Perspective!

 Remembering these words when I start feeling like I just can’t go on anymore has helped me more than anything else.
 Stepping back and realizing I’ve let my priorities get out of whack and am running on 4 hours of sleep is usually enough to find balance again.

 This post may contain affiliate links, for more information, please see my disclosure.